pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 In order to develop a module easily, PM2 offers a simple development workflow.

-To start a module in development mode with auto restart on file change just do:
+To start a module in development mode with auto-restart on file change just do:

 ```bash
 $ cd my-module/
 $ pm2 install .
 ```

-To consult the logs printed by the module do:
+To check the the module logs:

 ```bash
 $ pm2 logs <module-name>
 ```

-# Writing a module, the basics
+# Writing a module - the basics

 ## Package.json: Declare options, widget aspect and module behavior

-A package.json must be present with some extra fields like `config` for configuration variables and `apps` to declare the [behavior of this module](http://pm2.keymetrics.io/docs/usage/application-declaration/):
+A package.json must be present with some extra fields like `config` for configuration variables and `apps` to declare the [behavior of this module](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md#options-1):

 ```javascript
 {